-The course should raise awareness of the professional responsibilities of counsellors and should include information on:
+- The course should raise awareness of the professional responsibilities of counsellors and should include information on:

 - 1. Working within an organisational context, dealing with contracts and conflicts of interest.

+- 2. Working within a private practice; work settings and suitability, publicising a private practice and appropriate client referral sources, creating contracts, policies and record keeping systems, assessment and working within competencies/capacity, dealing with ethical issues, supervision and building sufficient support systems.

-- 2. Assessment skills
+- 3. Assessment skills

-- 3. Ethics and Codes of Practice
+- 4. Ethics and Codes of Practice

-- 4. Use of supervision
+- 5. Use of supervision

-- 5. Record keeping
+- 6. Record keeping

-- 6. Confidentiality
+- 7. Confidentiality

-- 7. Responsibilities in relationships with other professionals
+- 8. Responsibilities in relationships with other professionals

-- 8. Relevant legislation
+- 9. Relevant legislation